faros-ai/airbyte-local-cli/README.md

 ```
 **Note**: The `src.*` and `dst.*` arguments will differ depending on the source and destination being used.

-And here is an example of how to run the ServiceNow sync with [Faros Cloud](https://www.faros.ai) destination on a Kubernetes cluster:
+Or on a Kubernetes cluster:

 ```sh
 ./airbyte-local.sh \